msibtain/wc-multi-shipping/README.md

 # wc-multi-shipping
-WooCommerce Adon to allow multiple shipping for an order
+WooCommerce Addon to allow multiple shipping for an order